Health Benefits Of Inversions In Yoga, & How To To Them

 We tend to forget just how important it is to stand upright and have good posture, such as an extended chest, relaxed shoulders, and a soft (relaxed) throat.

-Standing poses are a key place to build towards inversions.
+Standing poses are also a key place to build towards inversions.

 Second, practise the simple inversions like downward facing dog pose